 Are you having trouble viewing this video?
 Check it out here.

-One of the first steps to understanding unemployment during COVID-19 is understanding the difference between a furlough and a layoff.
+One of the first steps to understanding the complexities of unemployment during COVID-19 is understanding the difference between a furlough and a layoff.

 According to SHRM, a furlough is a “mandatory temporary leave of absence from which the employee is expected to return to work or to be restored from a reduced work schedule.”
 On the other hand, a layoff is “generally considered a separation from employment due to a lack of work available.”